Free trial

 Now, take your direct and indirect savings and subtract the total investment cost.
 This will give you your net cost savings.

-5. Determine your ROI
+5. Determine your EHS Software ROI

 Now it’s time to calculate your ROI using this formula: